 A common myth about air travel is that when one person is sick on a plane, everyone will get sick because you’re breathing the same air.
-This is simply not true.
+This is not true.
 The air quality control on commercial flights prevents this from happening by having advanced filtration systems.
 The air on planes usually consists of approximately 50% of outside air and 50% of filtered, recirculated air.
 Modern filtration system reduces the risk of potential health hazards including contaminants of bacteria, fungi, viruses, dust fibres, and ozone.
 More research is required to learn how it spreads, and whether breathing the air on a plane while flying is unlikely to spread coronaviruses.

 The risk on planes

 The risk comes from touching or coming into close contact with infected individuals – defined as being within 1 metres for 15 minutes.
-As we still don’t know how the current strain of the coronavirus spreads it’s hard to conclude what will happens when flying.
-However, researchers have looked at how influenza (flu) spreads on a single aisle airplanes and found that passengers sitting in window seats have the lowest likelihood of coming into contact with an infected person.
+As we still don’t know how the current strain of the coronavirus spreads, it’s hard to conclude what will happens when flying.
+However, researchers have looked at how influenza (flu) spreads on single aisle airplanes and found that passengers sitting in window seats have the lowest likelihood of coming into contact with an infected person.
 The virus is most likely to be transmitted to passengers within one row of the infected individual.
-According to the WHO’s, people outside a two-seat range usually have a low probability of getting infected.
+According to the WHO, people outside a two-seat range usually have a low probability of getting infected.

-People are unlikely to stay seated throughout the flight, and will make trips to the washrooms, so having healthy habits might help.
+However, people are unlikely to stay seated throughout the flight, and will make trips to the washrooms, so having healthy habits might help.
 The Center of Disease Prevention and Control (CDC)’s guidance promotes healthy habits when you’re on an airplane.
-Wash your hands with soap and/or use an alcohol-based hand sanitizer after touching any surfaces.
-There’s evidence of coronaviruses lasting longer on surfaces than other viruses, around three to 12 hours, so washing your hands matters.
+It recommends washing your hands with soap and/or use an alcohol-based hand sanitizers.
+There’s evidence of coronaviruses lasting longer on surfaces than other viruses, around three to 12 hours, so washing your hands matter.
 Wiping down surfaces will also help prevent the spread.

 What to do on a flight?